 Microsoft’s premium entry into the land of portable mice is the Arc Mouse Touch, and this one is unique.
 There’s no on/off switch on this mouse; instead, it folds flat to turn off and folds into an arc to turn on.
 It was designed with Microsoft’s Surface devices in mind, but it is a Bluetooth mouse and, as such, will work with anything you can pair it to.

 The “touch” component refers to the scrolling motion that you’ll use to navigate pages and documents.
 You’ll be cruising through web pages and documents by moving your finger up and down near the right/left click buttons.

 The form factor on the Arc mouse is hyper-portable — you could toss this into a laptop sleeve with no issues.
 The $70 price tag may be worth it if you’re tight on bag space.

-Razer Pro Click Mini — The most elegant portable mouse
+Razer Pro Click Mini: The most elegant portable mouse for professionals

 Big bonus: it can connect to up to four devices between its 2.4GHz receiver and three Bluetooth profiles.